dedemenezes/stock-market-api/README.md

 * [Reference](#reference)

 ## Overview
-The idea here is to practice how to build a RESTful API.
-A pretty simple one.
+The idea here was to practice how to build a RESTful API.

 Without login you can check an existing bearer any time.